UniversityOfHelsinkiCS/oodikone/README.md

 ### How to install a new package

-Install the package locally to the relevant service with `npm install`.
-Follow with `npm ci:docker`.
-The application running inside container uses your host-mounted package-lock.
-Therefore when making any changes to packages do them first locally, followed by `npm ci` in container.
+Install the package locally to the relevant service with `npm install` followed by the script `npm run ci:docker`.
+The application running inside container uses your host-mounted package-lock; therefore when making any changes to packages do them first locally.
 Avoid running `npm install` inside docker containers.
 Our docker images run as non-root, and cannot write on the host mounted package-lock files (without sudo'ing and changing back the permissions later).
 The CLI has an option to clear all node_modules should the need arise.

 ### Modules are missing after an update to package.json

-Module might be missing for example when someone else installs a new library and you only pull the changes in the package files, without installing the acual packages.
-In this case run `npm ci:both`.
+Module might be missing for example when someone else installs a new library and you pull the changes to the package files, without installing the acual packages.
+To sync the node_modules with the package files run `npm run ci:both`.

 ### Study guidance groups don't work on my machine